johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-28-azure-static-web-apps-node-16-oryx/index.md

 ## Solution 2: Environment variables for the win!

 You can change the version for the build step using an environnment variable.
-This is documentented in the [Microsoft Docs](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-static-web-app)
+This is documented in the [Microsoft Docs](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-static-web-app)

 Modify the workflow file, from the `./github/workflows` directory.
 Just add these last two lines: